abelardopardo/ontask_b/docs/Using/details.rst

 Delete
-  Operation similar to the previous one, but now the whole workflow is deleted and therefore un-selected.
+  Operation similar to the previous one, but now the whole workflow is deleted and therefore unselected.
 If executed, the platform will go back to the list of workflows as this one is no longer available for operations.

   .. figure:: images/Ontask____wflowdelete.png